OUR COALITION

 "I’ve seen Amanda fight tirelessly to protect every voter’s voice.
 She has the courage, expertise, and integrity we need in a Secretary of State."

-— Emma Pinter, Adams County Commission
+— Emma Pinter, Adams County Commissioner

 • A man with brown hair and a beard, wearing a blue checkered shirt, standing outdoors with blurred greenery and cars in the background.